appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 ```

 The command will start two watch loops,
-1) one responsible for reconciling changes in your Docker Compose project source and environment override files to produce up-to-date Kubernetes manifests for each of specified environments (or default `dev` environment if none provided),
+1) one responsible for reconciling changes in your Docker Compose project source and environment override files to produce up-to-date Kubernetes manifests for changed environments,
 2) a second loop responsible for watching changes in your project source code and deployment manifests.

 Every change made to the Docker Compose project will produce an updated set of K8s manifests for your app, which in turn will inform Skaffold to trigger another Build/Push/Deploy iteration.
 This will deploy a fresh set of manifests to the target Kuberentes cluster.